vancepope/profile/README.md

 1. <a href="https://github.com/vancepope/blackjack" target="_blank">Black Jack</a>
     - Please click the link to see operational photos of the application
-        - Code snippets have been provided below for each section
+        - Code snippets have been provided below in the Details section
     - Black Jack console application built in Python
     - Utilizes Object Oriented Programming (OOP) methodologies
     - Uses Flask for testing class methods